2023 Most Popular Online Nursing Schools in North Carolina

 Read full report on Nursing at Fayetteville State University

 You’ll be in good company if you decide to attend University of North Carolina at Charlotte.
 It ranked #5 on our 2023 Most Popular Online Nursing Schools in North Carolina list.
-Located in the large city of Charlotte, UNC Charlotte is a public school with a very large student population.
+Located in the city of Charlotte, UNC Charlotte is a public college with a fairly large student population.

 On average, nursing graduates from UNC Charlotte take out $23,828 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $166.